Hudson Taylor at Electric Ballroom

 The fans were a great part of the show, welcoming their idols on stage with a roar and steadily supporting them throughout the gig.
 The layout could have been better arranged, as the concert started off full throttle but then gave way to a more laid back – nearly boring – set, only reprising its strength at the end.
 The crowd were enthusiastic throughout, regardless of the mood provided by the songs, but Hudson Taylor are at their best when their guitars are joined by a kicking, drum-driven rhythm.
 Expect no traditional Irish music though: instruments like the violin are hardly featured.
 The boys prefer using acoustic patterns and the harmony of their gentle voices as their weapons.
 Their music is at times melodic and at others more upbeat, but songs like Care, Second Best or Battles and Weapons proved equally successful.

 When the songs weren’t engaging enough to make them dance, the audience took comfort and shelter in a warm-hearted sing-along in tune with the brothers.
 Called On, Chasing Rubies, World Without You and Beautiful Mistake were intense with everyone singing out loud in unison, and upgrading their status from relatively new to classic anthems in no time.

 It was with more fast-paced tracks like Drop of Smoke that the band really managed to spark a tumultuous energy, which shook the whole Ballroom.
 The interesting Lose Yourself Walking on the Flume – a mash-up of covers by Eminem, The Police and Bon Iver – in the heavily requested encore showed that the guys may be pop influenced, but more than just the next pop band.

 Photos: Adam Bennett

-For further information about Hudson Taylor and future events visit here.
+For further information and future events visit Hudson Taylor’s website here.